 - Café Sommersted: This pub is a Copenhagen institution that’s popular with the locals — the regulars even nominated the owner, Cindy, for the title as “Copenhagener of the year”.
 Drinks are reasonable but they’re best known for their Irish coffee.
 See on Google Maps

-Other Beer Spots
+Other Beer Spots in Copenhagen

 Looking for something a little more exotic than the standard Danish microbrews like Carlsberg, Tuborg, and Jacobsen?
 We got you covered… but prepare to pay a little extra.